biboyd/SALSA/README.md

 Holds code related to verifying that the impact parameter for sightlines are being sampled in an appropriate manner that mirrors observations.

 ## plotting_ray
 Holds code for a multiplot class that uses yt and trident.
 It's purpose is to construct a multiplot that shows a light ray traveling through a galactic simulation, it's corresponding number density along its length (for a given ion), and the resulting spectra an observer would see.
+main file is plotter.py (holds relavent classes). construct_rays.py and capture_movie_frames.py hold scripts for running jobs.

+## misty_fog_spectacle
+Holds (currently deprecated) wrapper for extracting information from trident data including converting from wavelength space to velocity space.
+Additionally there is code for experimenting with Spectacle (spectra fitting software)

+## slurm_scripts
+scripts for submitting jobs related to making a movie out of the multiplot